-A microbody is a type of organelle that is found in both plant and animal cells.
-The organelles in the microbody family include peroxisomes, glyoxysomes, glycosomes, and hydrogenosomes.
-In vertebrates, microbodies are especially prevalent in the liver and kidney organs.
+A microbody is a cell organelle present in both plant and animal cells.
+Glyoxysomes, peroxisomes are included in the microbodies family.
+In Vertebrates, microbodies are prevalent in the kidney and liver cells.

 Microbodies are present in the cytoplasm of a cell so they are known as cytosomes.
 They are very small in size ~0.2-1.5 μm and can be seen under the electron microscope.

 Some of the common characteristics of microbodies are:

 - They are vesicular and mostly spherical in shape

 - They are enclosed in a single membrane of a phospholipid bilayer